 “At the time of her diagnosis, we couldn’t get enough information.
 The internet wasn’t the resource it is today.
 Candlelighters was a really good resource for information.
 And, they were always there for us to bring meals or toys when we were in the hospital.
 Candlelighters was very helpful.”

-As Kyndell grew, she was able to take advantage of other Candlelighters quality of life programs like Camp Independent Firefly or participating in the annual Super Hero 5K Race.
-Kyndel and Nancy also enjoy volunteering and especially like to support the Celebration of Life ceremony.
+As Kyndell grew, she was able to take advantage of other Candlelighters quality of life programs like Camp Independent Firefly or participating in the annual Superhero 5K Race.
+Kyndel and Nancy also enjoy volunteering and especially like to support Day of Remembrance.

 Nancy says, “We’ve met some amazing people along the way.
 And, Kyndel gives hope to others who face bad news.”